-Victims can file an application for a civil complaint for protection of abuse at the local courthouse.
+To seek a protective order, you must file an application for a civil complaint for protection of abuse at the local courthouse.
 You will then speak to a clerk or judge to explain your reasons for requesting the protective order.
 The judge will determine whether or not a temporary order for 10 days will be issued.
 If the temporary order is issued, you will be provided with a copy and will be required to come back to court in 10 days for a hearing.
-The abuser will receive a summons from the court requiring them to attend the 10-day hearing.
+The other party will receive a summons from the court requiring them to attend the 10-day hearing.
 At the 10-day hearing, the judge will determine if the order will be extended.
 Bring any witnesses or evidence that you may have to support your testimony.
-If the abuser does not appear, the hearing is still held.
+If the other party does not appear, the hearing is still held.
 You must appear at the hearing or the order will be dismissed.
-The judge will determine whether the restraining order will be extended for a longer period of up to one year or dismissed, based upon the testimony and evidence provided.
+The judge will determine whether the protective order will be extended for a longer period of up to one year or dismissed, based upon the testimony and evidence provided.